ArrowElectronics/aws-iot-dragonpulse-js/index.md

 ---
 # Introduction

-The DragonPulse project is a JavaScript application that runs on the DragonBoard&trade; and collects general system, disk, network, and process information.
+The DragonPulse project comprises a JavaScript application that runs on the DragonBoard&trade; and collects general system, disk, network, and process information.
 The collected information is published to an MQTT topic of Amazon IoT where a Lambda function stores it in a DynamoDB table.
 An